awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 ## AppSpec files on an EC2/on\-premises compute platform<a name="appspec-reference-server"></a>

- If your application uses the EC2/On\-Premises compute platform, the AppSpec file is named appspec\.yml\.
+ If your application uses the EC2/On\-Premises compute platform, the AppSpec file must be a YAML\-formatted file named `appspec.yml` and it must be placed in the root of the directory structure of an application's source code\.
+Otherwise, deployments fail\.
 It is used by CodeDeploy to determine:
 + What it should install onto your instances from your application revision in Amazon S3 or GitHub\.
 + Which lifecycle event hooks to run in response to deployment lifecycle events\.

-An AppSpec file must be a YAML\-formatted file named `appspec.yml` and it must be placed in the root of the directory structure of an application's source code\.
-Otherwise, deployments fail\.

 After you have a completed AppSpec file, you bundle it, along with the content to deploy, into an archive file \(zip, tar, or compressed tar\)\.
 For more information, see [Working with application revisions for CodeDeploy](application-revisions.md)\.